sli6/ChessProject/ChessProject-Csharp/README.md

-# ChessProject - Csharp
+# Sprint Report (ChessBoard C# Project)

+(Assume I am in a sprint to complete the code test.)

-Pretend that you taking over a software project that has only just started and may be on the wrong track.
-The project’s long-term goals are to build a fully functional chess game and you have been hired to pick up where others have left off.
-You won’t be writing it all at once and the first sprint will have a narrow focus on some basic functionality of the Chessboard and some simple movements of a Pawn.
+ The project’s long-term goals are to build a fully functional chess game.
+The targets of the sprint is to
+ * focus on some basic functionality of the Chessboard and some simple movements of a Pawn,
+ * implement the code of the project to an extenable structure,
+ * refactoring the initial implementation of the project and

 All simulations take place on a chess board (class name: `ChessBoard`) that is a grid consisting of length X, and height Y – both of which are integers.
 Chess pieces can be placed on the board at a given (x,y) coordinate pair with (0, 0) being in the lower left-hand corner of the board, and (7, 7) being in the top right hand corner of the board, as seen in the following illustration: